 Pediatric Cardiology Fellowship (Minnesota)

-The Division of Pediatric Cardiology was established in 1969 by James DuShane, M.D., also one of the founders of the Pediatric Cardiology Section of the American Academy of Pediatrics and the Pediatric Cardiology Sub-board of the American Board of Pediatrics.
+The Division of Pediatric Cardiology was established in 1969 by James DuShane, M.D., also one of the founders of the Section on Cardiology of the American Academy of Pediatrics and the Subboard of Pediatric Cardiology of the American Board of Pediatrics.

-The Pediatric Cardiology Fellowship Program began in 1960, and, since that time, more than 70 physicians have completed pediatric cardiology training at the Mayo Clinic.
-Many of these graduates now act as divisional chairpersons in academic institutions or remain on the staff of the Division of Pediatric Cardiology at Mayo Clinic.
+The Pediatric Cardiology Fellowship began in 1960 and is one of the oldest continuously running programs of its kind in the country.
+Since its inception, more than 70 physicians have completed pediatric cardiology training at Mayo Clinic.
+Many of these graduates now act as divisional chairpersons in academic institutions or have prominent national roles in the pediatric cardiology community.

-In addition to these physicians, many others now active internationally in the field of pediatric cardiology received part of their training at Mayo Clinic.
-Going forward, it is anticipated that one fellow will complete training in this program annually.
+In addition to these physicians, many others now active internationally in the field of pediatric cardiology completed part of their training at Mayo Clinic.